-Decide what to do with the email immediately.
+Decide what to do with the email immediately

 Create an email digest

-Make sure you delete things regularly.
+To keep your inbox under control, it is important to make sure you delete things regularly.
 If you can consistently follow these tips you’ll be a lot less stressed.

 Why not hop into your email box now and try these tips?